 An independent Ethics and Integrity Panel, (potentially shared with other NSOs will consider and make recommendations and decisions on issues arising under the framework.
+The terms of reference of the Ethics and Integrity Panel are at Attachment A.

 The currency and relevance of the Framework will be ensured by maintaining close relationships and information sharing with national partner organisations including: